Sandro Pertini: Personal life

+In 1946, Pertini married fellow resistance member Carla Voltolina, who remained his wife until his death and served as the companion of the President of Italy during his presidential tenure.

 Honours and awards

 In 1986, he received the Freedom medal.
 On 11 October 1979, President of Yugoslavia Tito awarded Pertini the Order of the Yugoslav Great Star.

 In popular culture

 In the 1975 film Last Days of Mussolini by Carlo Lizzani, there is a character inspired by Pertini, performed by Sergio Graziani.
 In early 1980s, Andrea Pazienza created the comic book series Il Partigiano Pert ("The Partisan Pert"), a comedy strip portraying Pertini during World War II with the same cartoonist as his helper.

 Pertini has been mentioned in some verses of several Italian songs, as in Sotto la pioggia ("under the rain", 1982) by Antonello Venditti, Babbo Rock ("Daddy Rock", 1982) by the Skiantos, L'Italiano ("The Italian", 1983) by Toto Cutugno, Caro Presidente ("Dear President", 1984) by Daniele Shook, Pertini Dance (1984) by the S.C.O.R.T.A., Pertini Is A Genius, Mirinzini Is Not Famous (2007) by the Ex-Otago.